 When you file an injury claim against a municipality or county in Virginia, you have six months from the date of your injury to submit a written notice of claim.
 A lawyer can help you ensure that this notice includes the necessary information and is submitted to the correct individuals.

 If you file a claim against the State of Virginia, you have one year to file this notice of claim with the State Director of the Division of Risk Management or the Attorney General.
 After you have filed your notice of claim, you will be able to file a lawsuit.
 You must file your lawsuit against the State of Virginia within two years of your injury.
-An attorney can help.
+Virginia personal injury lawyers can help.

 How Statutes of Limitations Affect Your Filing a Claim